lyleunderwood/root/design/commands.md

-- rend: the action that actually breaks into a port. if it is the root port, you win. if it is not the root port, the opposing player can see what port you were using, what program is on there, and maybe other information. rend takes a good chunk of time to complete.
+- rend: the action that actually breaks into a port. if it is the root port, you win. if it is not the root port, the opposing player can see what port you were using, what program is on there, and maybe other information. rend takes a good chunk of time to complete. rend also uninstalls any program that was on that port.

 - portscan: this will scan all of your own ports, and show you if there has recently been any traffic on that port. if you find that the other player is